Agua de Piña (pineapple water fresca)

 • Add fresh lime juice to give an extra tangy touch.

-• If your pineapple is well ripen, you might not need to add sugar at all.
+• If your pineapple is well-ripened, you might not need to add sugar at all.

-Store in a sealed pitcher or large jar in the refrigerator for up to 3 days, do not store longer or the fruit will start to ferment and change the flavor considerably.
+Store your agua de piña in a sealed pitcher or large jar in the refrigerator for up to 3 days, do not store it longer or the fruit will start to ferment and change the flavor considerably.

 Just make sure to cover well the pitcher, if it doesn’t have a lid, just use cling film and cover it tightly, to prevent any random flavor from going into the drink.